Professional Development Opportunities for Graduate Students

 Students join a LinkedIn sub-group hosted by the Weldon School for online discussion and interaction with fellow grad student and industry partners.
 Training is provided in the development of stellar LinkedIn profiles.

-Application deadline: November 30th (for traval between January 1 and June 30)
+November 30 (for travel between January 1 and June 30)

-Application deadline: May 31st (for travel between July 1 and December 31)
+May 31 (for travel between July 1 and December 31)

 College of Engineering Travel Funds for PhD Candidates